Azure/azure-rest-api-specs/specification/authorization/resource-manager/readme.md

 ### Tag: package-2017-10-01-preview and go

-These settings apply only when `--tag=package-2017-10-01-preview --go` is specified on he command line.
+These settings apply only when `--tag=package-2017-10-01-preview --go` is specified on the command line.
 Please also specify `--go-sdk-folder=<path to the root directory of your azure-sdk-for-go clone>`.

 ``` yaml $(tag) == 'package-2017-10-01-preview' && $(go)